Skip to content

 • 37% above $631,500

-Married filing jointly, head of household, and married filing separately use the corresponding 2026-projected brackets.
-Final 2026 brackets are published by the IRS in late 2025; we will update these constants when the official release is available.
+Married-filing-jointly, head-of-household, and married-filing-separately brackets use the corresponding 2026 projections.
+Final 2026 figures get published by the IRS in late 2025; I update constants when the official release is available and log the change in the timeline below.

 Standard deduction (2026)